 Robert and Betty enjoyed success and local fame as country music singers.
 They performed at various venues — both as a duo and with their band, The Dixie Ramblers — across the Southeast.
-They recorded a few records, one of which is Country Jubilee, featuring their original song Missing You At Sundown.
+They recorded a few records, one of which features their original song, Missing You At Sundown.

 They even played a show with my bluegrass heroes, Lester Flatt and Earl Scruggs, in Nashville:

 Betty was even asked to be a backup singer on tour with Tammy Wynette.
 She declined; she couldn’t bear to leave her girls.

 Uncle Robert later ventured into property ownership.
 He took over Southside Restaurant sometime around the late ‘70s/early ‘80s.
 He opened Elledge Food Mart in the early 2000s, where he hosted bluegrass concerts in the parking lot.
 I remember thinking those concerts were so corny as a kid.
 Now that I’ve rediscovered a love for my roots, I’d give anything to go back…

 He recorded a bluegrass album about trucking around that time called Come on Beep.
 Everybody in the family got an autographed copy: